carla-simulator/carla/Docs/core_map.md

 ### Landmarks

-Traffic signs can be read as described in the OpenDRIVE road map.
-All of them will be described in CARLA as landmark objects that can be queried from the API.
+The traffic signs defined in the OpenDRIVE file are translated into CARLA as landmark objects that can be queried from the API.
 In order to facilitate their manipulation, there have been several additions to it.

 *   __[carla.Landmark](https://carla.readthedocs.io/en/latest/python_api/#carla.Landmark)__ objects represent the OpenDRIVE signals.
 The attributes and methods describe the landmark, and where it is effective.
 	*	[__carla.LandmarkOrientation__](https://carla.readthedocs.io/en/latest/python_api/#carla.LandmarkOrientation) states the orientation of the landmark with regards of the road's geometry definition.